tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 Due to the nature of machine learning, Output may not be unique across users and the Services may generate the same or similar output for AbandonAI or a third party.
-For example, you may provide input to a model such as “What color is the sky?” and receive output such as “The sky is blue.”
+For example, you may provide input to a model such as "What color is the sky?" and receive output such as "The sky is blue."
 Other users may also ask similar questions and receive the same response.
 Responses that are requested by and generated for other users are not considered your Content.

 (c) Use of Content to Improve Services.
-We do not use Content that you provide to or receive from our API (“API Content”) to develop or improve our Services.
+We do not use Content that you provide to or receive from our API ("API Content") to develop or improve our Services.
-We may use Content from Services other than our API (“Non-API Content”) to help develop and improve our Services.
+We may use Content from Services other than our API ("Non-API Content") to help develop and improve our Services.
 You can read more here about how Non-API Content may be used to improve model performance.
 If you do not want your Non-API Content used to improve Services, you can opt out by filling out this form.